BanaanKiamanesh/Silver-Colab/README.md

 # This allows you to establish a tunnel from your machine into google colab and code locally!
-# Hopefully a better UI and code completion
-# Additionally run other codes than PY :)
+Hopefully a better UI and code completion.
+Additionally run other codes than PY :)

 ## Mount Drive